 I’m currently reading about the ministry of apostles in the early church and am learning some interesting things.
-For example, did you know that Jesus’ twelve disciples are rarely referred to as apostles in the gospels of Matthew and Mark, and not at all in John’s gospel?
+For example, did you know that Jesus’ twelve disciples are rarely referred to as “apostles” in the gospels of Matthew, Mark and Luke, and not at all in John’s gospel?
 I didn’t know this.

 [T]he Synoptic authors agree that it was women who first found the empty tomb.
 And Matthew and John record that Jesus first appeared to women.
 The encounter between the risen Christ and the women is drawn as a commissioning scene.
 The Lord says, ‘Go and tell my brethren’ (Matt.
 28:10 cf John 20:17).
 The women are chosen and commissioned by the risen Christ as the first to proclaim, ‘He is risen’.
 Raymond Brown believes it was John’s intent to give ‘a quasi-apostolic role’ to these women.
 Taking up Pauline qualifications for apostleship, John shows that the women fulfil the two basic requirements.
 They see the risen Lord and they are sent forth by him.
 (John never calls the twelve or anyone else ‘apostles’.)
 Brown also refers to the meeting between Jesus and the Samaritan woman in John chapter 4.
 In this narrative, he sees the Fourth Evangelist bestowing apostolic missionary status on this woman.
 She is depicted as the founder of the Samaritan church.
 He argues that the terminology is deliberately chosen: we have here ‘the most important use of the verb apostellein in John’ (4:38), as well as the comment that the Samaritan men believed because of the woman’s witness.